Texas Dram Shop Lawyer

 Contact a Texas Dram Shop Attorney

 It can be difficult to prove a dram shop case, but it can be done.
 However, the more time that passes, the more difficult it may be to obtain the necessary evidence.
 That is why it is imperative that you take prompt action and contact a dram shop attorney if you believe you have a potential case.
 Don’t wait any longer.
-Call Steven Booker Law today at 940-569-4000 to set up a free consultation.
+Call Booker Law today at 940-569-4000 to set up a free, confidential, no-obligation consultation.